citp/privacy-policy-historical/c/cl/clu/clubtexting.com.md

 We may update this privacy statement to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 **Questions/Concerns?**
 If you have any questions, comments, or concerns regarding our Privacy Policy, please [contact us](http://www.clubtexting.com/contact.html).
-You may also contact us via postal mail at 244 5th Avenue, Suite A224, NY, NY 10001.
+You may also contact us via postal mail at PO Box 1973, Santa Monica, CA 90406.

-Last updated March 2011.
+Last updated December 2012.

-## I am an inside sub header

-And I am more text.